Jaconp/Messaging/README.md

 * Aliases: None
 * Usage: /reply <message you want to send>

 Also, you can add custom hex colours to your message with the commands above.
-For example, the message "#0000FFHello" will be converted to "Hello".
+For example, the message "#0000FFHello" will be converted to "Hello" in blue.